yft22/sec-gate-oidc/docs/2-installation-guide.md

 ### Run a test from building tree

 Create a custom config file from samples avaliable at '../conf.d/project/etc/oidc-*.json'.
 When config looks good try it with afb-binder --config.
-Note that it is a good 'best-practice' to check your json config with 'jq' on an equivalent tools before trying to use it.
+Note that it is a good 'best-practice' to check your json config with 'jq' on equivalent tools before trying to use it.

 ```bash
     jq < ../conf.d/project/etc/my-oidc-config.json